 Give yourself a three-month period to put your new strategy to the test.
 Continually watch your stats, tweak as you go, and by the end of this period, you should have another good amount of data to analyse.

 Mapping out your customer lifecycle is invaluable for many reasons.
 Not only can learning how to improve your customer journey win you repeat business, but it can help streamline the way you work.
-Honing in on what is helping you continually engage with and build a relationship with customers can help eliminate time-wasting activities.
+Honing in on what is helping you continually build a relationship with customers can help eliminate time-wasting activities.

 But even more than that, encouraging repeat business can help build a real community around your business.
 Having that sense of loyalty and retaining customers, whether you are a service or product-based business is a wonderful feeling.
 And not only that, but it’s a great sign that your business is thriving and resonating with your ideal audience.